cwfergus/failureproject/README.txt

 It can easily be sorted in anyway you want.
 -----------------------------------------------------------------
 UPDATES

+0.1.5.0
+Added a Sequence Analysis document, as the seqName was not as unique as I thought: Its customer choice!
+Which means it can be duplicated or redone or copied.
+Moved all but main script to their own folder, and changed name of main script.
+This just makes the directory cleaner and easier for end user work.
+0.1.4.0
+Added Sequence Information to the SeqName and SeqID files.
+REQUIRES NEW EXPORT.
+Also changed wording on a few thing: output save for SeqName and SeqID is now outputname_SeqName, changed summary script for more accurate description of numbers.

+0.1.3.2
+Killed package install bug, updated README, updated script to be chatty, updated filename input to be less suscipable to user input error, clarified output file readline

+0.1.3.1
+Changed the order of the individual analyze scripts, to more accuratly represent usage.
+Mod now comes first.
+And updated README

+0.1.3.0
+Added a Data Size option to menu, and dramatically increased performance using write.csv instead of write.xlsx for LARGE data sets.
+This does however cause multiple final files to be made.

 0.1.2.0
 Export items and order is different, in order to make a more logical export order, and